(Updated on 27/6/15)

 Lothlorien, as is made clear in the opening pages of this chapter, is a Kingdom in the trees.
 Elves in The Hobbit lived in a forest, but choose to dwell underground.
 These guys have taken to the other extreme.
 The Elven connection with nature is emphasised big time, the denizens being in perfect harmony with their surroundings.
 Lorien is peaceful, magical, like Rivendell but different, very much a direct follow-on from the closing pages of “Lothlorien”, which was all just preamble to this glimpse of the actual city itself.

-We are soon introduced to its rulers, Celeborn and Galadriel.
+We are soon introduced to its rulers, Celeborn and Galadriel, whose individual welcomes of the Fellowship run the gambit from foreboding (“But the end is near, for good or ill“) to hopeful (“It is long indeed since we saw one of Durin’s folk in Caras Galadhon“).
 It’s very much like the kind of faerie court from old stories, Oberon and Titania from A Midsummers Night Dream.
 Phantom voices, the abnormal passing of time, and an odd (dare I say, “queer”) constant sense of sameness mark this place out, a world within a world.
 Sam, in his own brilliant way, sums it up nicely: “It’s wonderfully quiet here.
 Nothing seems to be going on, and nobody seems to want it to.”

-The Elves are shocked and stunned by news of Gandalf’s death, a measure of his standing in Middle-Earth.
-The Dwarven hate swiftly comes back as the news hits, standing against an earlier welcome Celeborn gave to Gimli.
+The Elves are shocked and stunned by news of Gandalf’s death, crying “aloud in grief and amazement“, a measure of his standing in Middle-Earth.
+The Dwarven hate swiftly comes back as the news hits, standing against an earlier welcome Celeborn gave to Gimli: he even gives it to Gandalf, saying “And if it were possible, one would say that at the last Gandalf fell from wisdom into folly, going needlessly into the net of Moria“.
 Galadriel steps in though, showing herself as the true master of Lorien in a way, and we get the first hints of her magical powers, fixing Gimli with a stare and seemingly striking him dumb.
-Like a referee, Galadriel makes her presence felt and then moves on, but not before moving something inside Gimli: “…it seemed to him that he looked suddenly into the heart of an enemy and saw there love and understanding.
+Like a referee, Galadriel makes her presence felt and then moves on, but not before moving something inside Gimli, not least through her use of dwarven words: “…it seemed to him that he looked suddenly into the heart of an enemy and saw there love and understanding.
 Wonder came into his face, and then he smiled in answer.”

 It is in these moments that the Elven life and culture is openly described for the first time as “the long defeat”, a gradual decline that cannot be stopped “through ages of the world”.
 The typical Elf non-advice is then offered, little more than telling the Fellowship, that they must “hold true” or fail.
 Real helpful, though Lorien will be offering more tangible assistance later.
 The more insidious angle is the “if” that accompanies that statement, as if Galadriel is baiting one of the Fellowship to reveal treacherous leanings.

 But they are all just sort of a sideshow in this moment, it’s Boromir that is the focus here.
 Presumably, from what happens later, he is offered the Ring and the power to save Gondor single-handed.
 His gradual fall has been subtle so far, but is far more pronounced in these moments as he breaks down a little in the aftermath, protesting too much and complaining bitterly about the experience (brilliantly demonstrated in the movie by Sean Bean).
 He’s cracking big time and Galadriel’s intervention doesn’t seem to help.
 In fact the opposite: by offering him the Ring, she seems to embiggen the temptation for Boromir, and only upsets his mental wellbeing more than it already is.
+His “It need not be said that I refused to listen” in the aftermath is a very obvious mask, a true case of protesting too much.
 Indeed, Galadriel’s whole purpose seems to have a negative effect, with several members of the company left disturbed and unhappy, and unwilling to recount fully what they heard.

 Lothlorien mourns Gandalf in song, a weeping lament that fills the air.
 It is good to remind the reader that Gandalf was someone very important and well known, a person whose death is very meaningful.
 We have not seen much regret from the party since his fall, for obvious reasons, but it comes home here.
 Frodo puts his own grief into song, a simple poem that makes its point without hanging around for too long.
 Frodo displays a longing for the simple aspects of Gandalf’s personality, but the time has seemingly passed.